2011 Chevrolet HHR Reviews

-The HHR small wagon is also available as a performance-oriented SS trim level and as Panel wagon.
-The HHR flaunts a tall stance, like Chrysler's PT Cruiser, and it's built on the same platform as the Chevrolet Cobalt sedan.
+The HHR small wagon is also available as a Panel wagon.
+The HHR flaunts a tall stance, like Chrysler's PT Cruiser.
 In addition to the PT Cruiser, competitors include hatchbacks like the Dodge Caliber and Scion xB.

 (Skip to details on the: HHR Panel)